LalithYagnavalkya/Gains/README.md

 - implement search feature in customers page.
 - implement pagination in customers page table.
 - all the find query's should have select statements.

+- saved a new desing in books mark for layout.